-Horowitz finds evidence FBI employee altered key document related to Carter Page surveillance: reports
+Horowitz finds evidence FBI employee altered key document related to surveillance of Trump adviser: reports

 "After we receive the final classification markings from the Department and the FBI, we will then proceed with our usual process for preparing a final report, including ensuring that appropriate reviews occur for accuracy and comment purposes," Horowitz wrote in the letter.
 "Once begun, we do not anticipate the time for that review to be lengthy."

-Fox News' Charles Crietz contributed to this report.
+Fox News' Brooke Singman and Charles Crietz contributed to this report.